okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 I love lists.
 I keep everything I need to do (too many things, usually) in a big to-do list, and the list helps keep me sane throughout the day.
 It’s like having a second brain!

 There are hundreds of to-do apps out there, but today I’ll show you how to build your own from scratch.
 Why?
 It’s the perfect exercise for learning a new language or framework!
-A to-do app is more complex than “Hello World”, but simple enough to build in an afternoon or on the weekend.
+A to-do app is more complex than "Hello World", but simple enough to build in an afternoon or on the weekend.
 Building a simple app is a great way to stretch your legs and try a language or framework you haven’t used before.

 ## Why Vue.js and ASP.NET Core?
 In this article, I’ll show you how to build a lightweight, secure to-do app with a Vue.js frontend and an ASP.NET Core backend.
 Not familiar with these frameworks?
 That’s fine!
 You’ll learn everything as you go.
 Here’s a short introduction to both: